Kazaney/kazaney/README.md

 #### 🎓 Some informations about me:
-I'm a newbie Backend Developer, i started my first code project in 2021.
+I'm a newbie Fullstack Developer, i started my first code project in 2021.
 Actually i learning Java,
 <br/>Next.JS and some Backend JavaScript and Java libraries.

 #### 💻 Tech Stack: